AnxiousDez/HPP-ML/README.md

 2. Clone the repository:git clone <repository-url>

-3. Navigate to the project directory:cd california-housing-prices-prediction.
+3. Navigate to the project directory:cd housing-prices-prediction.

 4. Run the Jupyter notebook or Python script to execute the project.